-Humans of New York, the wildly popular photoblog run by Brandon Stanton, highlights the extreme vagaries of life as experienced in the melting pot of New York City.
-Through evocative and effective communication, Stanton draws out of his subjects personal stories of triumph and tribulation, then parses the interviews into simple yet elegant snippets and a series of beautiful photographs.
+Humans of New York, the wildly popular photo blog run by Brandon Stanton, highlights the extreme vagaries of life as experienced in the melting pot of New York City.
+Stanton draws out of his subjects' personal stories of triumph and tribulation through evocative and effective communication, then parses the interviews into elegant yet straightforward snippets and a series of beautiful photographs.

-The common themes that are evident through all Humans of New York (HONY) posts is truth and inner knowledge.
-Stanton’s subjects represent every thread of the human tapestry, and yet, he showcases the commonalities that make each story so relatable to the 12+ million followers of his Facebook page.
-With his unique storytelling style, Stanton strips away the superficial to expose his subject’s authentic inner dialogues, and through doing so, shows that humans are much more dynamic and similar than expected.
+The common themes evident through all Humans of New York (HONY) posts are truth and inner knowledge.
+Stanton's subjects represent every thread of the human tapestry, and yet, he showcases the commonalities that make each story so relatable to the 12+ million followers of his Facebook page.
+Stanton strips away the superficial to expose his subject's authentic inner dialogues with his unique storytelling style, showing that humans are much more dynamic and similar than expected.

 "I want to be a real estate broker.
 My mentor is a real estate broker named Anthony Morris.
 He says that he can relate to what I'm going through because Mr. Morris grew up with a lot of challenges and had a hard time when he was younger."
 "How did you meet him?"
 "One day I got in a fight with another girl in the hallway, and Principal Lopez said that she wouldn't suspend me if I spent a day with Mr. Morris." of Humans of New York.
 His recent journeys through New York introduced him to Vidal, a young student from an underserved community in Brooklyn.